 Fake Ones Don’t Have a Warranty

 True Le Creuset products have a limited lifetime warranty on them.
-Check to see the enamel coating that it has a proper coating on it.
+Check to see the enamel coating that has a proper coating on it.
 Cast iron that has an improper enamel coating can split into two pieces when exposed to heat.
 The pot splitting could cause burns and other injuries.

 To check for proper enameling, look for uneven or missing spots of enamel.
 Le Creuset has a well-founded reputation for its immaculate quality.
 You won’t receive the same quality with counterfeits because they were produced in haste to take advantage of unwitting buyers.